 Betz is open twice a year for the release of their wines: Spring welcomes Bordeaux Blends, and Fall the Syrah-based wines.
 Located south of the Schoolhouse District in Woodinville, Betz release parties draw such large crowds that Woodinville Fire and King County Sheriff employees are hired to direct traffic.

-We attended the Fall release party this past Sunday, a stunning late Summer afternoon.
-Despite this day being the opening of the NFL season the winery was simply packed.
-Per usual, Bob and Steve made themselves available all afternoon to mingle with visitors.
+I attended the Fall release party this past Sunday, a scorching hot late Summer afternoon.
+Despite the weather, and this being the opening day of the NFL season, the winery was simply packed.
+Bob and Steve made themselves available all afternoon to mingle with visitors.

 Here are my initial impressions on the new releases:

-- 2011 Betz Family Syrah La Côte Rousse – 100% Syrah from Ciel du Cheval and Ranch at the End of the Road Vineyards on Red Mountain.
+- 2012 Betz Family Syrah La Côte Rousse – 100% Syrah from Ciel du Cheval and Ranch at the End of the Road Vineyards on Red Mountain.
 Black fruits, olive brine, stones and violet.
 I’d stick this wine in a Northern Rhone tasting as a ringer.
 Hands off for the forseeable future.
 My rating: 94 points.

 If you enjoyed this post please consider subscribing to Zinfandel Chronicles updates by email.